-Index: Legal power
+Index: Legal powers

 This page forms part of the alphabetical index to the patterns of power commentaries and blog posts.